 Entourage v.X does not support moving IMAP (or Hotmail or Exchange) messages via AppleScript.
 Thus, if you have one of these types of accounts, the spam messages will not be moved to your Junk E-mail folder.
-The best solution is to update to Entourage 2004, which does not have this limitation.
+The best solution is to update to Entourage 2004 or 2008, which do not have this limitation.
 If you do not wish to do this, here are some possible workarounds: